yireo/Yireo_Webp2/FAQ.md

 breaks things.
 It depends, so you need to pick upon the responsibility to try this in your specific environment.

+Also note that this extension allows for setting an *encoding*.
+The default is `auto` which creates both a lossy and a lossless WebP and then picks the smallest one.
+Things could be twice as fast by setting this to `lossy`.

 If you don't like the generation of images at all, you could also use other CLI tools instead.

 # Class 'WebPConvert\WebPConvert' not found